mitchness/DoorDilemma/README.md

 The man speeds up—then TRIPS HARD.
 Falls.
 Screams.

                 MAN
          Ahhh!
 My ankle!

-Why would you hold the door like that!?
+         Why'd you hold the door?!

                 LARRY
-         Like what!?
+         Because that's what people are supposed to do!
          I was being nice!
-         I can’t win!

                 MAN
+         You saw how far away I was!
          You pressured me!

-You saw how far I was?!
-         I had to speed up!
-It’s door guilt!
-You gave me door guilt.
+         I had to sprint!

+         You gave me door guilt!
-                LARRY
-         What do you mean door-guilt.

-                MAN
+                LARRY - countinuing to keep the door open Door guilt?

+                MAN - entering the door, limping, exasperated.
          Massive door guilt.